HGE in Dogs: Causes, Treatment, and Costs

 What Causes HGE in Dogs?

-Additionally, other potential causes of HGE include:1,2
+Additional potential causes of HGE in dogs can include:2

 • Immune-mediated disease